sam-soofy/pattern-driven-todos-app-frontend/PATTERNS.md

 **Location:** `src/js/todo/mixin.js` - `observerMixin`

 **Purpose:** Enables reactive UI updates by notifying all subscribers when the TodoList changes, without tight coupling between components.
+From version 1.1.0 to 1.2.0 we can see how easily we implemented and added storage functionalities to our app with ease, thanks to the Observer Pattern.

 ### Implementation